cristianoliveira/awesome4girls/README.md

   - [DigiGirlz Day](https://www.microsoft.com/en-us/diversity/programs/digigirlz/digigirlzday.aspx)

     DigiGirlz Day is a Microsoft-sponsored, one-day event designed to provide middle and high school girls with a better understanding of career opportunities.
 This opportunity offers attendees career planning assistance, exercises, and Microsoft product demonstrations -- all while interacting with real Microsoft employees and managers.
-Previously, this event has taken place across the globe at Microsoft locations like Nashville, TN; San Diego, CA; and Cairo, Egypt, with future sites listed [here](https://www.microsoft.com/en-us/diversity/programs/digigirlz/digigirlzday.aspx).
+Previously, this event has taken place across the globe at Microsoft locations like Nashville, TN; San Diego, CA; and Cairo, Egypt, with future sites listed.

   - [DIY Girls](http://www.diygirls.org/)